 When you’ve got wine and cheese, what more do you need in life?
 The owners at Restaurante La Deriva have struck a neat balance between upscale dining in a modern setting – think classy wood and bare brick with an open-plan kitchen – and excellent value.
 The large, glass-fronted wine room gives a sense of the wine collection available, while the menu is broad but not overwhelming.
 The tuna tartare with avocado cream is a popular option, as are the tempura prawns with a habanero chilli mayonnaise.
 The various cheese boards pair goat-, sheep- and cow-milk cheeses.

 Craving a stiff drink to wash down your meal?
 Then, browse the best bars in Málaga.
 If you’re not too hungover the next day, spend your time exploring the best beaches in Málaga.
 Alternatively, push yourself by being an adventure-lover at these adrenaline-pumping locations.
-If you haven’t yet booked your hotel for Málaga, check out these budget-friendly stays in town, or find something more “you” by seeing these options that’ll fit every kind of traveller.
-They’re all bookable via Culture Trip.

 This is an updated rewrite of an article originally by Mark Nayler.